Agent Runtime

 npm installcan generate tens of thousands of small files), so it is highly sensitive to I/O performance.

-Note: the Sandbox SDK is currently in limited preview.
+@cloudbase/sandbox-sdkis currently in beta testing, with APIs compatible with E2B SDK.
 Contact the product team for access.

 }